AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 * *Static* means known at compile-time, informally

-   - Language defines meaning formally
+   - Language defines meaning formally (RM 3.2.4)

 * Allowed in contexts in which compiler must be able to verify properties
 * Content restrictions on predicate are necessary